chawl002/Sleep_Buster/README.md

 Sleep_Buster
 ============

-An Android app that checks awake-ness of drivers and keeps them awake to avoid potential dangers of drowsy driving.
+An Android app that checks alertness of drivers and keeps them awake to avoid potential dangers of drowsy driving.

 Studies have shown that the majority of drowsy driving accidents happen to solo drivers and that 82% of the time,  the driver had no-one with whom to converse.